Create a new Payable.

 A payable item is a gross amount of funds to be paid to a Worker.
 Creating a payable item places it in a "pending" status and does not automatically pay it out: you need to request the pay-out of Payables in order for them to be paid.

-Use the Timesheets API to record employees' hoursYou shouldn't use payable items to pay employees for hours worked.
+Use the Timesheets API to record employees' hoursDon't use the Payables API to pay employees for hours worked.
 Instead, use the Timesheets API to record employees' hourly wages.
-That allows us to pay them in full compliance with labor law!
+That allows us to pay them in full compliance with labor law.
+You should use the Payables API to record any non-hourly wage amounts to employees, like per diems, stipends, or bonuses.

 Using the Payables API

-- You assign each payable item an Earning type in its
+- You assign each payable item an earning type in its

 earningType